HillsMakan/sydneyhillsmakan/src/content/partner/aikomama.md

 discount_pct: 10
 discount_text: "Excluding Specials "
 ---
-**Aikomama Japanese at Vermont**
+**Aikomama Poke Bowl at Vermont**

 At Aikomama, we bring gourmet flavours to life with the freshest ingredients in every bowl and sashimi-style dish.
 Our menu celebrates quality and simplicity, offering vibrant, wholesome meals that highlight both taste and presentation.

-Indulge in a local seafood experience like no other with our Bluefin Tuna from Port Lincoln, expertly prepared to showcase its delicate flavour and freshness.
+Indulge in a local seafood experience like no other with our premium Southern Bluefin Tuna from Port Lincoln, expertly prepared to showcase its delicate flavour and freshness.

-Signature Dish ...
-Poke Bowl – Bluefin Tuna, Cherry Tomato, Seaweed Salad.

 **Location :** 14 Boronia Rd, Vermont, 3133, VIC, Australia